 The Council has an equal employment opportunity (EEO) policy and programme that extends to IPLS.
 In 2008, IPLS set up new contracts of employment that are equitable across all instructors and allows greater flexibility of work hours.
-Instructors opting for a casual contract can work at a distance and are paid per trainee.
+Instructors opting for a casual contract can work remotely and are paid per trainee.

 This arrangement allows instructors to work hours suitable to their needs enabling a work life balance.
 For example, instructors with children can work around childcare needs.
-This is also good for the organisation, as trainees working online often work in evenings and weekends, so if instructors are working similar hours they can provide greater access to timely feedback and assistance to their trainees.
+This is also good for the organisation, as trainees working online often work in evenings and weekends, so where instructors are working similar hours they can provide greater access to timely feedback and assistance to their trainees.

-Additionally, the flexible contracts have given IPLS opportunity to employ instructors on a part-time basis, who are in practice.
+Additionally, the flexible contracts have given IPLS opportunity to employ instructors on a parttime basis, who continue in practice.
 This has widened the pool of available instructors.
-There were no outstanding EEO related issues in 2022.
+There were no outstanding EEO related issues in 2023.

-Course Enrolments in 2022
+Course Enrolments in 2023